mristin/icontract-hypothesis/README.rst

 Ghostwriting Tool
 ~~~~~~~~~~~~~~~~~
-Writing property-based tests by hand is tedious.
-To that end, we implemented
+Writing property-based tests by hand is tedious and can be partially automated.
-a ghostwriter utility ``pyicontract-hypothesis ghostwrite`` that comes up with
+To that end, we implemented a ghostwriter utility ``pyicontract-hypothesis ghostwrite``
-a first draft based on pre-conditions that you manually refine later:
+that generates a first draft based on pre-conditions that you manually refine further:

 ..
 Help starts: pyicontract-hypothesis ghostwrite --help
 .. code-block::

     usage: pyicontract-hypothesis ghostwrite [-h] -m MODULE [-o OUTPUT]
-                                             [--explicit {strategies,strategies-and-assumes}]
+                                             [--explicit] [--bare]
-                                             [--bare] [-i [INCLUDE [INCLUDE ...]]]
+                                             [-i [INCLUDE [INCLUDE ...]]]
                                              [-e [EXCLUDE [EXCLUDE ...]]]

     optional arguments: